scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 An obvious advantage of preprocessing milestones is that the custom attribute can be saved.
 If the user chooses to preserve milestones when using `Ginsu.split_on_milestones`, the milestone will appear at the beginning of each document, but will not have the `_.is_milestone` attribute.
 In the future, it is hoped that we will incorporate the ability to set milestones on the fly.

-### Machete
+## Machete

 `Machete` is a cruder method of cutting raw text into segments without the benefit of a language model.
-It may be particularly valueable as a standalone method of segmenting texts for outside applications.
+It may be particularly valuable as a standalone method of segmenting texts for outside applications.

-#### The `Machete` Tokenizer
+### The `Machete` Tokenizer
 `Machete` works in a manner similar to `Ginsu` and has all the same functionality.
 However, before splitting the text it applies a makeshift tokenizer function and then splits the text based on the resulting list of tokens.

-The Lexos API has three tokenizer functions in the `cutter` function registry: "whitespace" (the default), "character", and "linebreaks".
-A `Machete` object can be initialised with one of the tokenizers or the tokenizer can be passed to the `Machete.split()`, `Machete.splitn()`, and `Machete.split_on_milestones()` methods using the `tokenizer` parameter.
+The Lexos API has three tokenizer functions in the `cutter` function registry: "whitespace" (splits on whitespace, the default), "character" (splits into single-character tokens), and "linebreaks" (splits on linebreaks).
+A `Machete` object can be initialized with one of the tokenizers or the tokenizer can be passed to the `split()`, `splitn()`, and `split_on_milestones()` methods using the `tokenizer` parameter.

 !!! information "What if I don't like the tokenizer?"
     You can supply a custom function after first adding it to the registry.
 Here is an example: